-- 2.1 The contest element of the BxMO 2017 (the "Contest") will take place in Wépion on May 6th 2017.
+- 2.1 The contest element of the BxMO 2025 (the "Contest") will take place in Liège on April 26th 2025.
 The Contest will start in the morning and last for four and a half hours.
-The examination paper will consist of four problems. - 2.2 Each Contestant must work independently and may submit solutions in his/her own language.
-The solutions must be written on specific and named answer forms provided by the Organization.
+The examination paper will consist of four problems. - 2.2 Each Contestant must work independently and may submit solutions in their own language among English, Dutch or French.
+The solutions must be written on specific and named answer forms provided by the Organisation.
 Contestants must write on only one side of each answer form.
-Only elements written on the recto side will be considered for coordination, the rest will be discarded. - 2.3 At the end of the Contest, each Contestant must put the solution sheets into respective colored folders (yellow, blue, green and red), sorted by problem, and all four solution folders into the large folder with their name.
-Only solution sheets present inside the colored folders will be considered for coordination, the rest will be discarded.
-The organization will not be responsible for any loss of sheets not present in the colored folders. - 2.4 The only instruments permitted in the Contest will be writing and drawing instruments, such as pens, pencils, erasers, pencil sharpeners, rulers and compasses.
-In particular, calculators (including watches with built-in calculators), mobile phones, electronic devices, protractors, briefcases, backpacks, toys, books, notes, tables, papers or any other written material will not be allowed into the examination room.
+Only elements written on the recto side will be considered for coordination, the rest will be discarded. - 2.3 At the end of the Contest, each Contestant must put the solution sheets into a folder with their name.
+Only solution sheets present inside the folder will be considered for coordination, the rest will be discarded.
+The organisation will not be responsible for any loss of sheets not present in the folder. - 2.4 The only instruments permitted in the Contest will be writing and drawing instruments, such as pens, pencils, erasers, pencil sharpeners, rulers and compasses.
+In particular, calculators (including watches with built-in calculators or connected watches), mobile phones, electronic devices, protractors, briefcases, backpacks, toys, books, notes, tables, papers or any other written material will not be allowed into the examination room.

-- 2.5 The Leaders will consider written questions raised by Contestants during the first half hour of the Contest and decide on replies. - 2.6 The (Deputy) Leaders, Coordinators, Organizers, members of the Problem Selection Committee any others who have any knowledge of the problems and solutions before the examinations must do their utmost to ensure that no Contestant has any information, direct or indirect, about any proposed problem. - 2.7 The total number of medals that will be awarded will not exceed half the total number of Contestants, except if the final score distribution makes it a sensible decision.
+- 2.5 The Leaders will consider written questions raised by Contestants during the first half hour of the Contest and decide on replies. - 2.6 The (Deputy) Leaders, Coordinators, Organisers, members of the Problem Selection Committee and any others who have any knowledge of the problems and solutions before the examinations must do their utmost to ensure that no Contestant has any information, direct or indirect, about any proposed problem. - 2.7 The total number of medals that will be awarded will not exceed half the total number of Contestants, except if the final score distribution makes it a sensible decision.
 Among the medal winners the number of gold, silver and bronze medals will be in a proportion close to 1:2:3.
 The medal winners will not be announced until the award ceremony.
-The Chief Coordinator will take all the decisions concerning medals awarding, and will consult whomever he/she deems appropriate to help him/her in this process. - 2.8 Each Contestant who has not received a medal will receive a Certificate of Honorable Mention if he/she has received seven points for the solution of at least one problem. - 2.9 Any allegation or suspicion of a violation of the Regulations generally must be reported to the Chief Coordinator, who can decide to investigate further.
+The Chief Coordinator will make all decisions concerning medals awarding, and will consult whomever they deem appropriate to help him/her in this process. - 2.8 Each Contestant who has not received a medal will receive a Certificate of Honorable Mention if they has received seven points for the solution of at least one problem. - 2.9 Any allegation or suspicion of a violation of the Regulations generally must be reported to the Chief Coordinator, who can decide to investigate further.
 In such a case, he must report its findings to the Leaders who must decide whether a violation has occurred and what sanction, if any, to apply.
 Possible sanctions include the disqualification of a Contestant.